lazd/mdn.io/README.md

 ## Why?

-When looking for JavaScript references, we usually Google `mdn bind` and clicking the first result.
+When looking for JavaScript references, we usually Google `mdn bind` and click the first result.

 mdn.io does that for you :)